Japan court approves restart of reactors in boost for Abe's nuclear policy

 DISAPPOINTED RESIDENTS

-"This decision recognizes our company's opinion that the safety of Sendai nuclear plant is assured," Kyushu Electric said in a statement.
+"This decision recognises our company's opinion that the safety of Sendai nuclear plant is assured," Kyushu Electric said in a statement.

 Local residents who submitted a request to prevent the restart of the Sendai reactors argued the utility and regulator have underestimated the risk from nearby volcanoes and operational plans lacked credible evacuation measures.